 During the following decade, Philadelphians lobbied hard for the capital to stay in Pennsylvania.
 They offered President Washington an elaborate mansion as an incentive to stay.
 Instead, he and his successor, John Adams, lived in a more modest house in Philadelphia near Congress.

-But, a yellow fever epidemic hit Philadelphia in 1793, raising doubts about the safety of the area.
+Also, a yellow fever epidemic hit Philadelphia in 1793, raising doubts about the safety of the area.
 And native Virginians like Washington, Madison, and Jefferson were actively planning for a capital near their home.

 So on May 15, 1800, Congress ended its business in Philadelphia and started the move to the new Federal District.
 President Adams also left Philadelphia in April and moved into the White House in November.